avokloti/avokloti.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Applied Math: Engineering and Physical Sciences, University of Washington, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Computer Science (with Honors), University of Washington, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Applied Mathematics, Harvard University, 2023 (expected)

 Work experience
 ======